kevinhughes27/shopify-sinatra-app/README.md

 end
 ```

 **install** - This is a private method provided with the framework that gets called when the app is authorized for the first time.
-You should fill this method in with anything you need to initialize on install, for example webhooks and services on shopify or any other database models you have created specific to a shop.
+You should fill this method in with anything you need to initialize on install, for example webhooks and services on Shopify or any other database models you have created specific to a shop.

-**logout** - This method clears the current session data in the app
+**logout** - This method clears the current session

 **current_shop** - Returns the name of the current shop (format: example.myshopify.com)

 **base_url** - This returns the url of the app

-shopify-sinatra-app also includes `rack-flash3` and the flash messages are forwarded to the Shopify Embedded App SDK.
+shopify-sinatra-app also includes `rack-flash3` and the flash messages are forwarded to the Shopify Embedded App SDK (see the code in `views/layouts/application.erb`).
 Flash messages are useful for signalling to your users that a request was successful without changing the page.
 The following is an example of how to use a flash message in a route:

 ```
 post '/flash_message' do